-Table A1.2: 14C dates of borehole Wormer (BW).
-Reference: Westerhoff et al., 1987.

-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Mean value of the dates taken on the same depth.
+**Mean value of the dates taken on the same depth.

 Palaeolandscape implication: The dates in the tidal channel deposits indicate that the fill of the channel took place between 5730 and 4030 BC.
 Formation of Holland Peat started here around 3130 BC; it became oligotrophic at about 2750 BC.
 This is comparable with the peat growth at location Neck (BN-2).
 All the basal Holland Peat dates in the area of the Zaanstreek lie in the period of 2500–3150 BC (see BN, BM, OM, BK, BH, MD and A17 locations).

-<h1>

-Location Ruigoord – Zuidprofiel Afrikahaven (RZ)
+<h1>Location: Ruigoord-Zuidprofiel Afrikahaven (RZ)

+Table A1.3.
+14C dates of exposure Ruigoord-Zuidprofiel Afrikahaven (RZ) (Veerkamp, 2001)